From Nancy Gruver

 Media Changing Girls’ Lives for the Better

 Our members grow into young women who pursue their dreams and ambitions, even against heavy odds.
 We hear this every week from NMG alumni in their late teens and twenties who thank us for the special community that was there for them when they needed help to stay true to themselves.
-This is why I’m still passionately committed to reaching girls everywhere who need this kind of inspiration, connection and support.
+This is why I’m still passionately committed to reaching girls everywhere who need the inspiration, connection and support that New Moon Girls brings.